 Title XXXII ss.464.
 (2013).
 "FL Statutes - Title XXXII Regulation of Professions and Occupations Section 464 Nursing".
 Retrieved from OnlineSunshine March 30, 2014.

 This course is applicable for the following professions:

 Advanced Registered Nurse Practitioner (ARNP), Clinical Nurse Specialist (CNS), Licensed Practical Nurse (LPN), Licensed Vocational Nurses (LVN), Registered Nurse (RN)

-Administration & Leadership, Florida Requirements, Legal & Regulatory
+Administration & Leadership, CPD: Preserve Safety, CPD: Promote Professionalism and Trust, Florida Requirements, Legal & Regulatory